 Your conservatory walls could be one of two things: dwarf walls that form the base of your conservatory or the exterior wall of your house enclosed by your conservatory.

 Decorative lights for walls come in a variety of styles and functions.

 Wire lights and LED lights are a great option for interior and exterior walls as they’re easy to fit — and add character to your conservatory at an affordable price.

 Final thoughts on conservatory lighting

-You want to make sure you make the most of the natural light available, whilst opting for additional lighting options which complement the space.
+When it comes to conservatory lighting, you want to make the most of the available natural light while opting for additional lighting solutions that complement the space.

 Are you considering adding a conservatory to your home?
 To find out more about our range of styles and customisation options, download a free brochure today.